This article contains links where CareerAddict may earn a commission on qualifying purchases.

 Teachers have the ability to change lives and develop well-educated and respectable students; they can help with not only their knowledge growth but personal improvement, too.
-It’s an incredibly rewarding career path and the long holidays are a huge plus, too!
+Teachers have an incredibly rewarding career and the long holidays are a huge plus, too!

 Good educators are high in demand, but to be an effective teacher, you need to have a diverse set of professional skills to complete the package.

 Without further ado, here is a list of the top 25 skills needed to be a successful primary or secondary school teacher.

 A great teacher is enthusiastic about their job and lesson, and encourages students to share the same passion as they do.
 Think back to your favourite teacher at school – was this person always upbeat and entertaining?
 The answer is probably ‘yes’.
 So, you need to adopt a similar attitude and share that same excitement for your class!

 An effective teacher has the ability to lead and guide their classroom; they can manage a number of different personalities, including misbehaving children, and steer them in the right direction.
 They lead by example and are an important role model in their students’ lives.

 Teachers have to juggle a number of tasks, from lesson planning to activities and marking.
 In order to succeed in their role, they are required to have exceptional organisation skills.
 They need to be able to keep on top of these tasks and complete their duties in a timely manner.

 A good teacher sets a respectful tone in the classroom.
 Students feel safe to share their values and opinions, and their classmates have learnt to be good listeners and respect others’ thoughts.
 Essentially, the educator creates a safe learning environment for their pupils.